databydata/databydata.github.io/OOPS/oops-principles.md

 This is what we try to achieve in programming.

-Abstraction is done for data and process both.

-#### Data Abstraction
+### Encapsulation
+Encapsulation is something in which we capsule the data memebers and provide methods for their access.

+It increases security and avoids mishandling of data members(attributes).

+For encapsulation we create getter and setter methods for each data members.

+### Inheritance